askui/askui-dev-docs/docs/docs/general/02-Components/askui-ui-control-client.md

 - **uiControllerUrl**: `string` - Default: `http://127.0.0.1:6769`

-The url of the AskUI Controller controlling the OS.
+The URL of the AskUI Controller controlling the OS.
 ___

 ### inferenceServerUrl